600 km repeater-like quantum communications with dual-band stabilisation: Results

 To further appreciate the progress entailed by our new technique, we compare our results with the experimental points setting the current record distances for fibre-based QKD (421~km \cite{BBR+18}) and TF-QKD (502~km \cite{FZL+20}, 509~km \cite{CZL+20}).
 Distance-wise, there is an increase of tens of (more than a hundred) kilometres over TF-QKD (QKD) prior art.
-Rate-wise the advancement is even more pronounced, with 2 orders of magnitude improvement over the SKR of the furthest point achieved so far.
+The main element enabling the distance improvement over previous TF-QKD implementations is the dual-band stabilisation technique, which leads to negligible contamination of the encoded signal by the bright reference.
+In previous experiments, the bright stabilisation signal was emitted at the same wavelength as the encoded signal, thus causing an intense double Rayleigh backscattering that ultimately limited the maximum communication distance.
+In our case, on the other hand, even at the longest distance the noise introduced by the stabilisation signal was below the detectors' dark counts.

+The dual-band stabilisation technique leads also to an even more pronounced enhancement of the SKR, with an improvement of 2 orders of magnitude at 500~km, the furthest distance achieved by prior art.
+This is possible because we could keep the clock rate of the encoded signals at the high value of 500~MHz at all distances.
+In previous experiments, where the stabilisation signal was time-multiplexed, the protocol clock rate had to be reduced considerably to accommodate for reference signals, and to leave some recovery time at the detectors (after these received the bright intensity reference pulses).